-A wheelchair accessible vehicle is a vehicle that has been modified so that individuals in wheelchairs can get into the vehicle without having to get out of their chair.
-When looking to convert your van there are many things to consider and be aware of.
+A wheelchair-accessible vehicle is a vehicle that has been modified so that individuals in wheelchairs can get in and out of the vehicle without having to get out of the chair.
+When looking to convert your van, there are many things to consider and be aware of.

-First, there are many different funding avenues as well as rebates that you can access through agencies, dealerships and through Revenue Canada.
-It is important to explore all funding avenues prior to your purchase of a van conversion as it can be pricey.
+Firstly, there are many different funding avenues, as well as rebates, that you can access through agencies, dealerships and Revenue Canada.
+It is important to explore all funding avenues prior to your purchase of a van conversion as it can be quite expensive.

-Thirdly, is to have the purchase or inspection of the van that will be converted.
-At this point, you can buy a van that has been previously converted through the mobility vendor, purchase a new/used van that has not been converted, or have your previously owned van inspected and approved for conversion.
+Thirdly, it is time for purchase or inspection of the van that will be converted.
+At this point, you can buy a van that has been previously converted through the mobility vendor, purchase a new or used van that has not been converted, or have your previously-owned van inspected and approved for conversion.

-Lastly, after the conversion is complete is to receive specialized training on how to operate the lifts and restraints.
-If this van is being converted in order for individual in a wheelchair to drive, you must consult with a certified rehabilitation Specialist to get proper driver training.
+Lastly, after the conversion is complete the last step is to receive specialized training on how to operate the lifts and restraints.
+If the van is being converted in order for an individual in a wheelchair to drive, you must consult with a certified Rehabilitation Specialist to get proper driver training.
 Below are a list and brief descriptions of mobility equipment dealers, funding resources, and other information that relates to vehicle conversions.

 Wheelchair Van Resources

-MoveMobility’s mission is to provide the differently abled community with the freedom and opportunity to travel with our specialized automotive mobility equipment and vehicles.
+MoveMobility’s mission is to provide people with disabilities the freedom and opportunity to travel with our specialized automotive mobility equipment and vehicles.

 Funding Resources for Van Conversions

-Easter Seals provides funding for equipment for individuals with a disability, when applying for funding through them for a van conversion you must fill in the attached form as well as provide a letter from your physician indicating your disability and recommendation for the equipment
+Easter Seals provides funding for equipment for individuals with a disability.
+When applying for funding through Easter Seals for a van conversion, you must fill in the attached form as well as provide a letter from your physician indicating your disability and recommendation for the equipment.

 Offers financial support for educational and recreational activities for people under the age of 21.
 Helps provide basic necessities such as clothing and medical needs.
 Call for more information.